sushil2601/javaScript_practise/REACT.md

                      Centralized store.

 Q. What is the use of React Profiler?
+Ans:-

-Ans:- React Profiler is a set of tools in React that allows developers to profile(analyze) the performance of a React application.
+    .React Profiler is a set of tools in React that allows developers to profile(analyze) the performance of a React application.

     Ex:- <React.Profiler id="example" onRender={callback}>
             <!-- your code -->